Facilitators

 Amanda Watkinson

-In addition to facilitating Blue Apple’s Tuesday Dance sessions, Amanda has also choreographed for a number of Blue Apple’s Stage Company performances at Theatre Royal Winchester.
-Amanda studied Choreography and Dance at the University of Winchester and graduated in 2015.
-During her time there she participated in their study abroad programme where she spent a semester training in the US.
-Amanda has a passion for teaching dance within the community sector and specialises in delivering dance sessions to support wellbeing and for people with physical and learning disabilities.
-As well as working as a freelance dance teacher, she is also the CEO of another local charity, Move Momentum, which provides dance classes for young people, over 65s and wheelchair users.
-Amanda primarily teaches contemporary and street dance and enjoys being able to work with a variety of different groups of people and seeing the benefit that dance brings.
+Amanda Watkinson facilitates the Blue Apple Dancers on Tuesdays and has choreographed for several Blue Apple Stage Company performances at Theatre Royal Winchester.
+She also facilitates sessions for The Minstead Trust at Hanger Farm Arts Centre.
+She graduated in Choreography and Dance from the University of Winchester in 2015, where she also trained in the US as part of a study abroad programme.
+Amanda is passionate about teaching dance in the community, focusing on sessions that support wellbeing for people with physical and learning disabilities.
+Alongside freelancing, she is the CEO of Move Momentum, a local charity offering dance classes for young people, over-65s, and wheelchair users.
+Amanda teaches contemporary and street dance and enjoys seeing how dance benefits diverse groups.
 "I enjoy working with Blue Apple and have seen many of the performers not only improve their dancing but also develop other transferable skills such as their communication, resilience and confidence."

 Gail Oakley

-She has over 20 years of experience working with Drama and Theatre.
-Gail graduated from University of East Anglia with a degree in English and Drama.
-Having qualified as a teacher, she went on to teach GCSE and A-level Drama in local schools.
-Over recent years Gail has provided LAMDA exam tuition, supply teaching and bespoke workshops for both primary and secondary pupils in the local area.
+Gail Oakley facilitates the drama group in partnership with the QE2 Activity Centre.
+With over 20 years of experience, she graduated from the University of East Anglia with a degree in English and Drama and went on to teach GCSE and A-level Drama in local schools.
+Gail has also provided LAMDA tuition, supply teaching, and workshops for primary and secondary pupils.

 Gail believes strongly in the empowerment of storytelling.
 She is passionate about the importance of the role of theatre within communities and feels that everyone should be able to access it.